kstenschke/didgeridoo/README.md

 ## What does it do?

-Generates and plays random sounds.
+Parametrically generates and plays random audio samples.

-This project is an experiment of playing with audio generation, w/o any specific goal but having some fun.
+This project is an experiment w/o any specific goal but having some fun.

 ## Dependencies